deathp1ckable/SimplEx/README.md

 # SimplEx
-SimplEx is simple and lightweight program for examination students
+SimplEx is simple and lightweight program for examining students